phthom/ContainerOrchestration/1-PrepareLab.md

 At some point during the installation, change to the **"Use Windows default console"** and continue the installation.
 ![Git for Windows](./images/git2.png)

 # Task 6.
-Install the bx command
+Install the ibmcloud (ic) command
+****

-The IBM Cloud command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with IBM Cloud.
+The **ibmcloud** command line interface (CLI) provides a set of commands that are grouped by namespace for users to interact with IBM Cloud.
+In previous versions, the name of that command was "bluemix" or "bx".

 For MacOS :
 https://clis.ng.bluemix.net/download/bluemix-cli/latest/osx